 Table 7-4.
-Estimated maximum number of samples (or measurements) A.) average per core as a function of core type, and B.) per hole and expedition.
+Estimated maximum number of samples (sample sets, or measurements)

 PC represents Pressure Core, APC Advanced Piston Core, and XCB extended core barrel rotary core.
-C. Approximate section length in cm.
-D. Estimated number of quantitative degassing samples per core.
-E. Estimated number of pressure core sections that will be preserved at pressure and temperature and brought to UT.
-Note that only a small number of sections from all the background mud PC cores will be brought to UT for KO testing making the average number of background mud PCs per core, zero.
+A. Approximate section length in cm.
+B. Estimated number of quantitative degassing samples per core.
+C. Pressure core sections that will be preserved at pressure and temperature and brought to UT.
+Note that only a small number of sections from all the background mud PC cores will be brought to UT for K0 testing making the average number of background mud PCs per core, zero.
 The total estimate for the expedition includes these sections.
-F. Estimated number of rapidly degassed 100 cm sections per core.
-G. Estimated number of sections that will go into the conventional core flow.
+D. Sections that will go into the conventional core flow.
 For pressure cores, this is the estimated number of quantitatively degassed sections that will stay intact be able to be moved into the conventional core flow.
 For conventional cores, the expected number is solely based on the target core length divided by the section length of 150 cm.
-H. Expected number of void gas samples to collect per core.
-Once collected, these samples are split in 2, with half for GC onboard and half for GC at Ohio State.
+E. Void gas sample sets to collect per core.
+Once collected, these samples are split in 2, with half for GC on-board and half for GC at Ohio State.
 For pressure cores, voids will only be found if the pressure core fails to seal.
 This estimate assumes 100% pressure coring success.
-I. Rough estimate of pore water samples.
-Estimate assumes that we can move some PC sand cores to the conventional core flow and that we can collect a whole round sample set (Pore Water, MAD, Microbiology) of each lithofacies (more for the Orange hydrate-bearing sand).
+F. Pore water organic whole round samples.
+G. Conventional pore water whole round samples.
+Estimate assumes that we can move some PC sand cores to the conventional core flow.
 Additional pore water samples will be collected from drilling fluid and PCATS as a measure of contamination.
-J. Rough estimate of MAD samples.
-Estimate assumes that we can move some PC sand cores to the conventional core flow and that we can collect a whole round sample set (Pore Water, MAD, Microbiology) of each lithofacies (more for the Orange hydrate-bearing sand).
+H. Pore water whole rounds generated by rapid depressurization of a PC.
+I. Moisture and Density (MAD) whole round samples.
+Estimate assumes that we can move some PC sand cores to the conventional core flow.
 Additional MAD samples will be taken from the split core.
-K. Rough estimate of microbiology samples.
-Estimate assumes that we can move some PC sand cores to the conventional core flow and that we can collect a whole round sample set (Pore Water, MAD, Microbiology) of each lithofacies (more for the Orange hydrate-bearing sand).
-A few additional samples may be generated from PC sand cores using LN2 depressurization or the BIO chamber.
+MAD samples will be used for x-ray powdered diffraction, and x-ray fluorescence, grain size by hydrometer and other analyses.
+J. Microbiology whole rounds.
+Estimate assumes that we can move some PC sand cores to the conventional core flow and that we can collect a whole rounds.
 Additional pore water samples will be collected from drilling fluid and PCATS as a measure of contamination.
-K. Estimated number of strength measurements.
-This estimate represents both the number of hand-held vane and/ hand penetrometer measurements and the number of table vane measurements.
-L. Estimated number of headspace gas sample sets.
+K. Microbiology samples generated from cryogenic depressurization of PC sample.
+A few additional samples may be generated from PC sand cores using the BIO chamber.
+Estimated number of strength set measurements.
+This estimate represents the number of hand-held vane, hand penetrometer, table vane, and fall cone measurements.
+M. Headspace gas sample sets.
 Each set consists of 4 sediments plugs.
-These sets are split in 2, with half for GC on-board and half for GC at Ohio State.
-M. Estimated number of thermal conductivity measurements.
-N. Estimated number of whole rounds for geomechanical testing.
+These sets are split with half for GC at Ohio State, a quarter for GC at USGS, and a quarter for microbiology.
+N. Estimated number of thermal conductivity measurements.
+O. Whole rounds for geomechanical testing.
 Additional geomechanical testing of sand will be done on pressure core or reconsolidated from bagged sediment.
-O. Estimated remaining length of whole round core that will be split per core.
+P. Estimated remaining length of whole round core that will be split per core.
+Q. Split core discrete sample sets including laser grain size, coarse fraction analysis, CHNS, secondary biostratigraphy, MAD/XRF/XRD, and rock magnetism.
+Other discrete samples will be taken in select intervals.